milos85vasic/Caching-Proxy-Factory/README.md

 Run your own caching proxy server.

+*Note:* Current project version is dedicated for software development purposes only.

 # Key features

 This is a list of key features offered by Caching Proxy Factory: